 We believe that every preterm baby should be given the best chance to thrive in this world by fortifying the mother’s breast milk with additional nutrients.
 It is essential to identify the levels of nutrients in breast milk and determine what nutrients need to be added to provide the optimal source of food for your preemie baby.

-Our Preemie sensor is a handheld system designed with a Near-InfraRed (NIR) spectrometer supported by an Artificial Intelligence (AI) computation engine.
+Preemie is a handheld system designed with a Near-InfraRed (NIR) spectrometer supported by an Artificial Intelligence (AI) computation engine.
 The sensor analyzes the breast milk and enables neonatologists and pediatricians to analyze its composition and provides this information via our app.
-The app then lets doctors know the total amount of protein, lipids, carbs, lactose, oligosaccharides (HMO), energy, water and the freshness of the breast milk.
-With this information, Doctors are then able to make informed decisions to create a personalized nutritional formula to supplement breast milk.
+The app then lets doctors know the total amount of protein, lipids, carbs, lactose, Human Milk Oligosaccharides (HMOs), energy, water and the freshness of the breast milk.
+With this information, doctors are then able to make informed decisions to create a personalized nutritional formula to supplement breast milk.

 Why is Individualised Targeted Fortification Important?

-A Mother’s breast milk is known to have the best nutrients and anti-infective properties required for your baby, especially Oligosaccharides, which is unique to human milk (HM).
+A mother’s breast milk is known to have the best nutrients and infection-fighting properties required for your baby, especially Human Milk Oligosaccharides, which are unique to human milk.
 However, for preterm babies, it can be challenging to meet the infant’s nutritional requirements and more often than not, requires the milk to be supplemented (fortified) with additional nutrients.

 - That there is high variability in breast milk concerning macronutrients.

-- This fixed amount is calculated based on the assumption that all HM has a fixed protein content.
+- This fixed amount is calculated based on the assumption that all human milk has a fixed protein content.